Starboy (album): Performances

 The Weeknd was a musical guest on the season 42 season premiere of Saturday Night Live.
 He promoted the album by performing both "Starboy" and "False Alarm" and starred in a brief cameo on the "Weeknd Update" sketch, where he acknowledged his new haircut.
 On November 20, 2016, the Weeknd sang "Starboy" at the 2016 American Music Awards.
 Four days later, the Weeknd appeared on The Tonight Show Starring Jimmy Fallon to perform both "I Feel It Coming" and "Starboy".
 On December 6, he performed at the 2016 Victoria's Secret Fashion Show on CBS.
 On February 12, 2017, the Weeknd and Daft Punk performed at the 2017 Grammy Awards.

 On November 25, 2016, all of the album's tracks played throughout the Weeknd's interview with Zane Lowe for Beats 1.

 Short film

 On November 23, 2016, the Weeknd released a 12-minute-long short film in promotion of the album, directed by Grant Singer, who also directed the "Starboy" music video.
-Named Mania (stylized as M A N I A), it features the songs such as "All I Know" featuring Future, "Sidewalks" featuring Kendrick Lamar, "Secrets", "Die for You", "Party Monster" and "I Feel It Coming" featuring Daft Punk.
+Named Mania, it features the songs such as "All I Know" featuring Future, "Sidewalks" featuring Kendrick Lamar, "Secrets", "Die for You", "Party Monster" and "I Feel It Coming" featuring Daft Punk.
 It stars French model Anais Mali as the female protagonist.

+Tour

+The Weeknd announced dates for the first leg of the Starboy: Legend of the Fall Tour in support of Starboy on October 31, 2016, which begun on February 17, 2017.